bear24rw/EECE4029/hw5_vmm/README.md

 Kernel Module
 -------------
-The kernel module allocates a fixed pool of space in the kernel and then allocates pages of this space through ioctrl's based on the buddy allocator described above.
+The kernel module uses the buddy allocator to initialize a fixed pool of kernel memory and then allocates and frees pages of this space using the buddy allocator through ioctrl's.

 The default pool size is set to (2^12)*(2^12) bytes, or 16,777,216 bytes.
 The pool size can be adjusted at load time using the `pool\_size` parameter.
 For